syncfusion-content/maui-docs/MAUI/LinearProgressBar/Appearance.md

 ## Color customization

-The following properties are used to customize the color in the progress bar.
+The following properties are used to customize the color in the linear progress bar.

 * `ProgressFill:` Represents the color of the progress indicator.
 * `TrackFill:` Represents the color of the track indicator.